arafatm/learn.coursera.building.system.with.chatgpt.api/readme.md

 [Jupyter Notebook](l1.ipynb)

-So this is how you would use an LLM.
-I'm gonna import a few libraries.
-I'm going to load my OpenAI key here.
-I'll say a little bit more about this later in this video.

-And here's a helper function to get a completion given a prompt.

-If you have not yet installed the OpenAI package on your computer, you might have to run pip install OpenAI.
-But I already have it installed here, so I won't run that.

-And let me hit Shift-Enter to run these.
-And now I can set "response = get_completion".
-What is the capital of France?
-And hopefully it will give me a good result.

-Now, in the description of the Large Language Model so far, I talked about it as predicting one word at a time, but there's actually one more important technical detail.

-If you were to tell it, take the letters in the word lollipop, and reverse them, this seems like an easy task, maybe like a four-year-old could do this task.

-But if you were to ask ChatGPT to do this, it actually outputs a somewhat garbled whatever this is.
+:warning: Note in the example where we reverse "lollipop", we get an incorrect answer.

-This is not L-O-L-I-P-O-P, this is not lollipop's letters reversed.
-So why is ChatGPT unable to do what seems like a relatively simple task?
-It turns out that there's one more important detail for how a Large Language Model works, which is it doesn't actually repeatedly predict the next word, it instead repeatedly predicts the next token.
+It turns out that there's one more important detail for how a Large Language Model works, which is it doesn't actually repeatedly predict the next word, it __instead repeatedly predicts the next token__.

 And what an LLM actually does is it will take a sequence of characters, like "Learning new things is fun!", and group the characters together to form tokens